Quantumspeed-Turtle/PyGame/README.md

 # Frankling the Python is a Snake game with a bit more steps

-:FTP09 is the current version of the game.
+FTP09 is the current version of the game.
-:FTP3STABLE is the last stable version of the game.
-:testing is for quick testing purposes.
+FTP3STABLE is the last stable version of the game. testing is for quick testing purposes.

 There will be six levels and with each level the game gets harder.
 Making it almost impossible to beat the game.